 Now home to many street urchins and pickpockets, Escolta used to house important financial institutions at the turn of the 20th century.
-These include Manila Stock Exchange, HSBC, the Insurance Commission, Prudential Bank, and Monte de Piedad, which is considered as the country’s first savings bank.
+These include the Manila Stock Exchange, HSBC, the Insurance Commission, Prudential Bank, and Monte de Piedad, which is considered the country’s first savings bank.

 As the country’s premier business district, Escolta was the preferred address for the headquarters of many local and multinational companies in the first half of the 20th century.
 Department stores, movie houses, theaters, office buildings, film production houses, restaurants, and fashion boutiques can also be found there.

 The first half of the 20th century saw the rise of the city’s first skyscrapers along Escolta.
 One of these, and my personal favorite, is the El Hogar Filipino Building.
-Built in 1914, this iconic structure was designed by Ramon Irureta-Goyena and Francisco Perez-Muñoz in the beaux arts style.
+Built in 1914, this iconic structure was designed by Ramon Irureta-Goyena and Francisco Perez-Muñoz in the beaux-arts style.
 According to tradition, El Hogar was erected as a wedding gift by a Spanish conde to a scion of the Ayala de Zobel clan.
-It housed a financing cooperative, the offices of Smith, Bell and Co., and the Ayala Life Insurance Company.
+It housed a financing cooperative, the offices of Smith, Bell, and Co., and the Ayala Life Insurance Company.

 This beautiful building survived the carpet-bombing by American soldiers during the Second World War, as well as a number of earthquakes.
 However, its fate hangs in the balance today, as it is under the threat of demolition.
 The city government of Manila must hate beautiful things.